The Association of Jersey Charities is the representative body of the majority of charitable organisations operating in Jersey.

 - Anyone who wishes to find out more about the work of the Assocation and its members

-The Association receives the Jersey share of the Channel Islands' Lottery profits from the Economic Development Ministry (EDM), together with other ad hoc donations, to distribute to its members.
+For the last 12 years the Association has recieved the Jersey share of the Channel Islands' Lottery profits from the Economic Development, Tourism, Sport and Culture, (EDTSC), together with other ad hoc donations, to distribute to its members.

-From 2007, the EDM retained a portion of the profits as a contingency and this continued until 2012.
+From 2007, the EDTSC retained a portion of the profits as a contingency and this continued until 2012.

-The following amounts were recieved from the EDM:
+The following amounts were recieved from the EDTSC:

 2015 - £453,996